-Purchase of ASHCOR
+Purchase of Ashcor

-On December 31, 2019, Canadian Utilities sold its 100 per cent investment in ASHCOR Technologies Ltd., an Albertabased company engaged in marketing ash, a waste byproduct of electricity generation, to ATCO for aggregate consideration of \$35 million.
-ASHCOR was previously reported in the Energy Infrastructure segment in the Thermal PPA business line.
+On December 31, 2019, ATCO purchased Canadian Utilities' 100 per cent investment in ASHCOR Technologies Ltd., an Alberta-based company engaged in marketing ash, a waste byproduct of electricity generation, for aggregate consideration of \$35 million.
+Ashcor was previously reported in the Energy Infrastructure segment.